OHV Registration & Permits

 Owners of ATVs, off-highway motorcycles or snowmobiles, brought into Utah by non-residents, must obtain a non-resident permit for their machine.
 Some states offer reciprocity, meaning there is a mutual agreement between states not to charge non-residents fees.
 Find out the status of your state!

 To obtain a non-resident permit, you must provide proof of out-of-state residency and that the OHV is not owned by a Utah resident.
-The cost for a 12-month permit is $30.
-Revenues generated from OHV user fees are dedicated to construction, improvement, operation and maintenance of OHV trails throughout Utah.
+Revenues generated from non-resident OHV user fees are dedicated to construction, improvement, operation and maintenance of OHV trails throughout Utah.

 Street Legal OHV Requirements